Programmatic Innovations that Accord with the Retention of Women in STEM Careers: Results

 \subsection{Increased Number of Women Degree Recipients}

-The national averages for women graduates in physics (and engineering) lag noticeably behind other STEM fields over the last forty years.
-Even though the numbers of degree recipients have increased considerably, the percentages with respect to the non-women recipients remain approximately constant at 20\%, since 2000 \citep{por19}.
-Figure \ref{fig:Figure4} displays a significant increase in the number of women bachelor's recipients in the Physics Group over a twenty-year period.
+While the numbers of physics degree recipients have increased considerably over the last forty years, the percentages for women recipients remain approximately constant at 20$\pm5$\% since 2000 \citep{por19}.
+Figure \ref{fig:Figure4} displays the number of women bachelor's recipients in the Physics Group over a twenty-year period.
 Specifically, the yearly average of women graduating in physics from 2001-12 is 0.75, while the same average from 2013-21 is 2.4.
-As the 200\% increase is weighed, a few considerations are addressed.
+As a 200\% increase is weighed, a few considerations are addressed.

 The undergraduate institution where the Physics Group is located enrolls a higher percentage of women undergraduate students, usually around 60\%, which is also the case for the period of the study.
-In fact, during the years of 2001-12, the average percentage of women was higher (closer to 65\%).
-No particular alterations were made in the curriculum or in recruiting to attract women in STEM that would easily explain the significant rise in women physics graduates.
-As was mentioned in the previous section, it is unlikely that the mere declaration of physics majors at an earlier year would solely warrant such increases in women physics majors.
+However, prior to the study (2001-12), the average percentage of women was higher (closer to 65\%).
+No particular alterations were made that would easily explain the significant rise in women physics graduates.
+For the years of focused implementation (2013--21), the percentage of women graduates held steady around 30\%, which is about 10\% above the US average.
+The retention of women in physics during the implementation period is now examined as a function of two innovative elements.